Negotiating for What You Need to be Successful

 Job-hunting handbooks recommend that, when it comes to negotiating salary, you name a range, from the least you would accept to the most that would be reasonable for someone in the job you are after (e.g. Bolles, 2005 ; King, 1993 ).
 Here's how to find out what a typical assistant professor makes, wherever you are interviewing....
 Keep in mind that the "average" assistant professor has been teaching for a few years and that salaries do vary by field.

-- Use the Chronicle of Higher Education's AAUP Faculty Salary Survey to find out what the average assistant professor makes at the institution where you're interviewing.
+- Use the Chronicle of Higher Education's AAUP Faculty Salary Survey to find out what the average assistant professor makes at the specific institution where you're interviewing.
 The survey is based on six years of data from more than 1,400 colleges and universities.
+Remember, though, that this is averaged across disciplines, and that the average assistant professor has a few years of teaching experience.

 Contract negotiation in academia